 Claiming tax relief with PensionBee

-Whenever you make a personal contribution to your PensionBee pension, we’ll liaise with HMRC for you and claim the basic tax relief on your behalf.
-Simply log into your BeeHive and you’ll see your balance updated around the end of each month.
+Whenever you make a personal contribution to your PensionBee pension, we’ll add tax relief to your balance automatically.

 Another area where tax can impact is on pension withdrawals.
 Changes made to the law in 2015 mean that you can access your personal pension from the age of 55.
 It’s yours to do with as you please, although it’s important to remember that your pension needs to last you for the duration of your retirement and not just the immediate future.